Home

 Beginning August 1, 2024, new dog import rules will go into effect from the Centers for Disease Control (CDC).
 These rules, meant to prevent the re-introduction of rabies into the U.S., will affect guide dog teams returning to the United States from travel abroad.
 Even in cases where a dog’s rabies vaccine has originated in the U.S., and the dog is returning from a country not deemed to be high risk for rabies, some additional documentation will now be required to return to the United States.
 Visit the CDC’s Bringing a Dog into the United States Web site for further information.
 We encourage you to familiarize yourself with these requirements, along with those for your destination country as provided by the U.S. Department of Agriculture’s Animal and Plant Health Inspection Service, (APHIS) before traveling with your guide dog.
 You can also find these links and more in our Resources section.

-Paws for GDUI – News You Can Use! – VOL. V, NO. 1 – February 2025 – A Publication of Guide Dog Users, Inc.
+Welcome to Paws for GDUI News You Can Use! – VOL. VI, NO. 1, February 2026 – A Publication of Guide Dog Users, Inc.

 President: Sarah Calhoun